 Abstract

-This study utilizes high performance computing to test the performance and uncertainty of calibration strategies for a spatially distributed hydrologic model in order to improve model simulation accuracy and understand prediction uncertainty at interior ungaged sites of a sparsely-gaged watershed.
+This study tests the performance and uncertainty of calibration strategies for a spatially distributed hydrologic model in order to improve model simulation accuracy and understand prediction uncertainty at interior ungaged sites of a sparsely-gaged watershed.
 The study is conducted using a distributed version of the HYMOD hydrologic model (HYMOD_DS) applied to the Kabul River basin.
 Several calibration experiments are conducted to understand the benefits and costs associated with different calibration choices, including 1) whether multisite gaged data should be used simultaneously or in a step-wise manner during model fitting, 2) the effects of increasing parameter complexity, and 3) the potential to estimate interior watershed flows using only gaged data at the basin outlet.
 The implications of the different calibration strategies are considered in the context of hydrologic projections under climate change.
+To address the research questions, high performance computing is utilized to manage the computational burden that results from high-dimensional optimization problems.
 Several interesting results emerge from the study.
 The simultaneous use of multisite data is shown to improve the calibration over a step-wise approach, and both multisite approaches far exceed a calibration based on only the basin outlet.
 The basin outlet calibration can lead to projections of mid-21st century streamflow that deviate substantially from projections under multisite calibration strategies, supporting the use of caution when using distributed models in data-scarce regions for climate change impact assessments.
 Surprisingly, increased parameter complexity does not substantially increase the uncertainty in streamflow projections, even though parameter equifinality does emerge.
 The results suggest that increased (excessive) parameter complexity does not always lead to increased predictive uncertainty if structural uncertainties are present.
 The largest uncertainty in future streamflow results from variations in projected climate between climate models, which substantially outweighs the calibration uncertainty.

 Introduction

 In an effort to advance hydrologic modelling and forecasting capabilities, the development and implementation of physically-based, spatially distributed hydrologic models has proliferated in the hydrologic literature, supported by readily available geographic information system (GIS) data and rapidly increasing computational power.
 Distributed hydrologic models can account for spatially variable physiographic properties and meteorological forcing (Beven, 2012), improving simulations compared to conceptual, lumped models for basins where spatial rainfall variability effects are significant (Ajami, et al., 2004; Koren, et al., 2004; Reed, et al., 2004; Khakbaz, et al., 2012; Smith, et al., 2012) and for nested basins (Bandaragoda, et al., 2004; Brath, et al., 2004; Koren, et al., 2004; Safari, et al., 2012; Smith, et al., 2012).
 The benefits of distributed modeling have been recognized by the U. S. National Oceanic and Atmospheric Administration’s National Weather Service (NOAA/NWS) and demonstrated in the Distributed Model Intercomparison Project (DMIP) (Reed, et al., 2004; Smith, et al., 2004; Smith, et al., 2012; Smith, et al., 2013).
-Importantly, distributed hydrologic models can evaluate hydrological response at interior ungaged sites, a benefit not afforded by conceptual, lumped models.
+Importantly, distributed hydrologic models can evaluate hydrological response at interior ungaged sites, a benefit not afforded by lumped models.
 The use of distributed hydrologic modelling for interior point streamflow estimation is particularly relevant for poorly gaged river basins in developing countries, where reliable predictions at interior sites are often required to inform water infrastructure investments.
-As international development agencies begin to integrate climate change considerations into their decision-making processes (e.g., Yu et al., 2013), these investments need to be robust under both current climate conditions and alternative climate regimes.
+As international development agencies begin to integrate climate change considerations into their decision-making processes (e.g., Yu et al., 2013), these investments need to be robust under both current climate conditions and possible future climate regimes.